bpasanek/puzzlecode/README.md

 # Puzzle Poesis
 This is one of two GitHub repos for UVa's Puzzle Poetry group.
-The public-facing website, which showcases our puzzles, is at http://puzzlepoesis.org.
-The Jekyll code and Markdown files that generate that site are maintained at https://github.com/bpasanek/puzzlepoesis
+Here are collected packages for solving polyomino puzzles.
+The public-facing website, which showcases our fabricated puzzles, is at http://puzzlepoesis.org.
+The Jekyll code and Markdown files that generate that site are maintained at https://github.com/bpasanek/puzzlepoesis.

 Packages and code in the following directories:
 - `r-puzzlings` contains R scripts we use to match poems to solved puzzle configurations.
+Brad Pasanek wrote most of these, often with the help of Clay Ford.
 - `puzzler-tweaked` is David Goodger's Python puzzle solver.
-I/Brad altered the code so that it prints solutions compactly.
-It works but the reporting is now broken (because I/Brad suck at coding).
-On Rivanna the solver runs by means of a slurm script and writes out to a file on Brad's scratch directory.
+With the help of Shane Lin and Brandon Walsh, I/Brad altered the code so that it prints out its solutions compactly.
+The scripts work but the reporting is now broken (because I/Brad suck at coding).
+On Rivanna the solver is run by means of a slurm script and writes out to a file on Brad's scratch directory.
-- `polyomino-0.4` Contains David Montgomery Smith's puzzle solvers: these are written in C. It's hoped that this code will help us solve the 8x10 pentomino-tetromino puzzle on the Rivanna cluster, which is defined here: `polyomino/tetr_pentomino.c` Note, this code (like that above) has been altered so that it prints more compactly.
+- `polyomino-0.4` Contains David Montgomery Smith's puzzle solvers, which are written in C. It's hoped that this code will help us solve the 8x10 pentomino-tetromino puzzle (defined here: `polyomino/tetr_pentomino.c`) on the Rivanna cluster.
+Note, this code, like that above, has been altered so that it prints more compactly.
 Katherine Holcomb helped rewrite the code: mostly we commented out reporting on progress.
 The solver runs by means of a slurm script on Rivanna and writes out to scratch.
 - `polycube` also contains C code (C++) that we are experimenting with.

-### The _Increase_ Puzzle Project
+### Overview and The _Increase_ Puzzle Project

 The `puzzlecode` repository houses code for solving poetry puzzles (polyomino puzzles) and related puzzle-poem games.
-At present, this readme file narrowly addresses our efforts to convert a variety of sonnets into polyomino puzzles.
-Our specific, ongoing project aims at converting Shakespeare's "procreation" sonnets (Sonnets 1 to 17) into a sequence of puzzles.
-These will be laser cut from wood, acrylic, and other materials, and then assembled as an art-object titled _Increase_.
+At present, this readme file narrowly addresses our efforts to convert a sequence of sonnets into polyomino puzzles.
+Specifically, our project aims at converting Shakespeare's "procreation" sonnets (Sonnets 1 to 17) into a set of puzzles.
+These will be laser cut from wood, acrylic, and other materials, and then packaged as an art-object titled _Increase_.

 Preparing these puzzles requires finding ways to pack pentominos into a sonnet-shaped frame, aligning words with the cuts that define the edges of the polyomino pieces.
 Working by hand, we've carved up several sonnets into a set of pentomino shapes but we hope to do better, finding all possible solutions to our sequence of sonnets, that is, all the ways that a given sonnet can be cut up into pentomino shapes.
 We are making progress.
 This semester and last we've been matched poem shapes to sestets with success, and we are currently working on generating a list of possible polyomino solutions for the octave.